byjlw/github-repo-analysis/README.md

    - Shows monthly contributions and unique contributors
    - Blue line: Number of contributions per month
    - Red line: Number of unique contributors per month
+   - Can be filtered by date range using --start-date and --end-date

    ![Contributor Trends](docs/contributor_trends.png)

 2. **Open Pull Requests** (open_prs_trend.png):
    - Shows the number of open PRs over time
    - Helps track PR review and merge velocity
+   - Can be filtered by date range using --start-date and --end-date

    ![Open PRs Trend](docs/open_prs_trend.png)